JuliaLinearAlgebra/SkewLinearAlgebra.jl/README.md

 # SkewLinearAlgebra
 [`tr`](@ref)
-This package proposes specialized functions for real skew-symmetric matrices i.e A=-A^T.
+This package proposes specialized functions for real skew-symmetric matrices i.e $A=-A^T$.
 It provides the structure SkewSymmetric and the basic linear operations on such matrices.
 The package fits in the framework given by the package LinearAlgebra.